-Have you heard rumours of burns, pain and redness after laser hair removal?
+Have you heard rumours of burns, pain and redness after laser hair removal for unwanted hair?
 While laser hair removal is perfectly safe and relatively pain-free, it pays to do your research, be prepared and follow the recommended aftercare.
 Here are our top tips on making sure you avoid a laser hair removal nightmare.

 Choose the right clinic